Boksburg Gauteng, South Africa Travel Guide

 Be prepared to complete customs declaration forms for goods you are bringing into your next destination.

-Familiarize yourself with items prohibited or restricted for import into your next country of arrival.
+Familiarize yourself with items prohibited or restricted for import into your next country on getting there.

-Exercise caution with fresh produce, plants, or animal products, as these often have strict import rules.
+Exercise caution containing fresh produce, plants, or products from animals, as these often have strict import rules.

 Allow plenty of time and take advantage of the airport's facilities.